techidaily/site-hardware-tips/source/_posts/apple-updates-obsolescence-status-of-9-mac-variants-implications-for-users-and-enthusiasts-zdnet.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-zero.techidaily.com/ffortless-strategy-deleting-dislikes-from-youtube-discussions/"><u>[New] Effortless Strategy Deleting Dislikes From YouTube Discussions</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/n-2024-edu-stream-100-cutting-edge-learning-yt/"><u>[New] In 2024, Edu-Stream 100 Cutting-Edge Learning YT</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/new-record-and-share-every-victory-in-obs/"><u>[New] Record & Share Every Victory in OBS</u></a></li>
+<li><a href="https://fox-access.techidaily.com/updated-2024-approved-the-clear-path-a-step-by-step-approach-to-buying-an-exceptional-4k-monitor/"><u>[Updated] 2024 Approved The Clear Path A Step-By-Step Approach to Buying an Exceptional 4K Monitor</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/new-unlocking-aspect-ratios-the-key-to-facebook-video-success/"><u>[New] Unlocking Aspect Ratios The Key to Facebook Video Success</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/updated-edge-it-all-out-the-finest-frame-options-for-social-media-photography-for-2024/"><u>[Updated] Edge It All Out The Finest Frame Options for Social Media Photography for 2024</u></a></li>
-<li><a href="https://tech-savvy.techidaily.com/agents-at-a-click-agentgpt-deployment-tips/"><u>Agents at a Click: AgentGPT Deployment Tips</u></a></li>
+<li><a href="https://fox-helps.techidaily.com/updated-in-2024-parrot-ar-drone-evaluation-elite-edition/"><u>[Updated] In 2024, Parrot AR Drone Evaluation - Elite Edition</u></a></li>
-<li><a href="https://fake-location.techidaily.com/apply-these-techniques-to-improve-how-to-detect-fake-gps-location-on-google-pixel-7a-drfone-by-drfone-virtual-android/"><u>Apply These Techniques to Improve How to Detect Fake GPS Location On Google Pixel 7a | Dr.fone</u></a></li>
+<li><a href="https://location-fake.techidaily.com/6-ways-to-change-spotify-location-on-your-realme-10t-5g-drfone-by-drfone-virtual-android/"><u>6 Ways to Change Spotify Location On Your Realme 10T 5G | Dr.fone</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/choosing-the-right-smartwatch-apple-watch-series-9-vs-series-8-expert-comparison-and-recommendations/"><u>Choosing the Right Smartwatch: Apple Watch Series 9 Vs. Series 8 - Expert Comparison & Recommendations</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/capturing-games-a-guide-to-options-other-than-game-bar-for-2024/"><u>Capturing Games A Guide to Options Other Than Game Bar for 2024</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/choosing-the-right-wrist-companion-apple-watch-series-9-or-ultra-a-comprehensive-guide/"><u>Choosing the Right Wrist Companion: Apple Watch Series 9 or Ultra – A Comprehensive Guide</u></a></li>
+<li><a href="https://article-files.techidaily.com/earnings-trends-in-the-digital-audio-space/"><u>Earnings Trends in the Digital Audio Space</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/comprehensive-garmin-instinct/"><u>Comprehensive Garmin Instinct</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/exploring-alternatives-to-dell-and-lenovo-for-professional-use-a-laptop-recommendation-by-zdnet-office-essentials/"><u>Exploring Alternatives to Dell & Lenovo for Professional Use - A Laptop Recommendation by ZDnet | Office Essentials</u></a></li>
-<li><a href="https://techno-recovery.techidaily.com/comprehensive-insights-on-apple-studio-monitor-a-complete-overview-of-specs-innovations-and-more/"><u>Comprehensive Insights on Apple Studio Monitor: A Complete Overview of Specs, Innovations & More</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-will-the-ipogo-get-you-banned-and-how-to-solve-it-on-nokia-c32-drfone-by-drfone-virtual-android/"><u>In 2024, Will the iPogo Get You Banned and How to Solve It On Nokia C32 | Dr.fone</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/dont-miss-out-secure-the-best-ever-price-on-apple-watch-series-9-after-prime-day-sale-ends-expert-advice-from-zdnet/"><u>Don't Miss Out: Secure the Best Ever Price on Apple Watch Series 9 After Prime Day Sale Ends | Expert Advice From ZDNet</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/is-the-release-of-an-m3-macbook-air-signaling-a-shift-away-from-iphone-hype-insights/"><u>Is the Release of an M3 MacBook Air Signaling a Shift Away From iPhone Hype?
+Insights</u></a></li>
-<li><a href="https://techtrends.techidaily.com/exploring-the-tesla-bot-insights-into-price-forecasts-release-timeline-and-feature-breakdown/"><u>Exploring the Tesla Bot: Insights Into Price Forecasts, Release Timeline, & Feature Breakdown</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/navigating-the-pitfalls-of-bingchatgpts-cryptocurrency-cons-and-how-to-spot-them/"><u>Navigating the Pitfalls of BingChatGPT's Cryptocurrency Cons and How to Spot Them</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/lifesaving-hidden-function-in-the-apple-watch-series-6-discover-how-it-can-keep-you-safe/"><u>Lifesaving Hidden Function in the Apple Watch Series 6 - Discover How It Can Keep You Safe</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/samsungs-top-of-the-line-laptop-challenges-apples-macbook-pro-in-performance-a-comprehensive-review/"><u>Samsung's Top-of-the-Line Laptop Challenges Apple's MacBook Pro in Performance: A Comprehensive Review</u></a></li>
-<li><a href="https://win-able.techidaily.com/smooth-sailing-for-age-of-empires-4-say-goodbye-to-pc-hiccups/"><u>Smooth Sailing for Age of Empires 4: Say Goodbye to PC Hiccups</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/the-future-at-your-fingertips-is-lenovos-new-yoga-book-9i-sparks-a-trend-for-multi-panel-computers/"><u>The Future at Your Fingertips: Is Lenovo's New Yoga Book 9I Sparks a Trend for Multi-Panel Computers?</u></a></li>
-<li><a href="https://fox-links.techidaily.com/the-essential-how-to-for-extracting-youtube-srt-files/"><u>The Essential How-To for Extracting YouTube SRT Files</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/top-durable-and-sturdy-laptops-insights-from-zdnet/"><u>Top Durable and Sturdy Laptops - Insights From ZDNet</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/top-rated-garmin-smartwatches-in-2n24-comprehensive-reviews-and-comparisons-techradar/"><u>Top-Rated Garmin Smartwatches in 2N24: Comprehensive Reviews & Comparisons - TechRadar</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/top-picks-best-october-2024-prime-day-like-savings-on-laptops-tips-from-zdnet/"><u>Top Picks: Best October 2024 Prime Day-Like Savings on Laptops - Tips From ZDNet</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/transforming-playtime-how-fitbits-new-ace-lte-shapes-up-as-the-kid-friendly-google-pixel-watch-2-alternative-that-gamifies-fitness/"><u>Transforming Playtime: How Fitbit's New Ace LTE Shapes Up as the Kid-Friendly Google Pixel Watch 2 Alternative That Gamifies Fitness</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/top-rated-laptops-ideal-for-university-students-comprehensive-expert-evaluations-zdnet/"><u>Top-Rated Laptops Ideal for University Students: Comprehensive Expert Evaluations - ZDNet</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/transforming-your-apple-watch-the-ultimate-step-by-step-guide-for-personalized-faces-insights-by-zdnet/"><u>Transforming Your Apple Watch: The Ultimate Step-by-Step Guide for Personalized Faces - Insights by ZDNet</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/travelgizmos2024-exploring-the-must-have-devices-for-smart-travelers-featured/"><u>TravelGizmos2024: Exploring the Must-Have Devices for Smart Travelers Featured</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/uncover-the-best-bargains-on-holiday-smartwatches-exploring-apple-garmin-and-more-zdnet-guides/"><u>Uncover the Best Bargains on Holiday Smartwatches : Exploring Apple, Garmin and More | ZDNET Guides</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/unwrap-creativity-this-season-ultimate-guide-to-selecting-perfect-gifts-for-the-home-made-geniuses-innovations/"><u>Unwrap Creativity This Season: Ultimate Guide to Selecting Perfect Gifts for the Home-Made Geniuses Innovations</u></a></li>
-<li><a href="https://facebook.techidaily.com/why-and-how-to-embrace-facebooks-latest-privacy-controls/"><u>Why and How to Embrace Facebook's Latest Privacy Controls</u></a></li>
+<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-the-ultimate-guide-to-free-mov-video-editors-top-10-picks/"><u>Updated In 2024, The Ultimate Guide to Free MOV Video Editors Top 10 Picks</u></a></li>
 </ul></div>

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6KXVWj6Ar1M?si=Cd_jktmoN3e9OzH3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Iz2LYWd8EqI?si=G_3CqFRAmeVPczjj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->